nay244/nay-zettel/About-Me.md

 ## Who am I?

 Data Analyst, with an interest in  Machine Learning and Artificial Intelligence.
-My academic background in Masters of Data Analytics and Bachelors of Information Technology (Cyber Security).
+Academic background in Masters: Data Analytics and Bachelors: Information Technology (Cyber Security).
 Southeastern US based.